Majesco Motors

 0.026

-Even allowing for a few seemingly missed settings (probably due to the stiffness of the compression control), the implied output of only some 0.035 BHP @ 6,500 rpm is pretty marginal for anything other than low-key sport free flight applications using lightweight airframes.
+Even allowing for a few seemingly missed settings (probably due to the stiffness of the compression control), the implied output of only some 0.027 BHP @ 6,500 rpm is pretty marginal for anything other than low-key sport free flight applications using lightweight airframes.
 However, it was for precisely those applications that the engine was arranged.
-It’s noteworthy that the engine turns an 8x4 prop as recommended for free flight at 6,500 rpm, right about its peaking speed.
+It’s noteworthy that the little Mite turns an 8x4 prop as recommended for free flight at 6,200 rpm, just below its peaking speed.
 Hence this recommendation appears to be entirely appropriate.

 So .... certainly not a powerhouse by any means, but a well-made and very user-friendly little engine apart from the unduly stiff compression control.
 If it has a downside other than its marginal power output, it is that it appears to be somewhat vulnerable to crash damage.
 The tank is definitely hanging “out there”, and the cylinder installation thread length is pretty marginal.
 Definitely one to keep out of the ground!!